mysociety/popit/INSTALL.md

     brew install git node mongodb graphicsmagick

     # to develop PopIt (in addition to the above) - Ruby and the gems are used
-    # for the browser tests
+    # for the browser tests and for rendering the docs
     brew install ruby
-    gem install watir-webdriver pry
+    gem install watir-webdriver pry jekyll

 If you use [MacPorts](http://www.macports.org/) then these commands will install some of the needed components: